Anant-K-Singal/UCW-BUSI-653-HBD-FALL24-09/README.md

 Descriptive Analysis of Street Tree Dataset for The City of Vancouver

 ## Objective
-In this project I assume the role of a member of the data team woking for the City of Vancouver.
+In this project I assume the role of a member of the data team working for the City of Vancouver.
 The aim was to design and implement Data Analytical Platform (DAP) hosted on AWS for the street-trees-dataset.
 The primary goal of this project is to conduct a descriptive analysis on the historical data focusing on the genus "Malus" and species "XX" to summarize key characteristics of the trees planted, identify distribution patterns, and provide insights that can assist in future urban planning and maintenance strategies.

 ### Dataset